adscorp100/mdhomecarebuild/src/content/blog/ndis-improved-daily-living-cb-daily-activity-guide-2025.md

 ### Synergy with Other Capacity Building Categories:
 Skills gained via Improved Daily Living can directly facilitate success in other Capacity Building domains:

 Increased Social & Community Participation (Category 9 / CB Social Community): Enhanced communication skills from Speech Therapy, improved emotional regulation or confidence from Psychology/OT, or the ability to travel independently learned through Public Transport Training can all remove barriers to joining community groups, attending events, or building social connections.
 Developing skills to manage anxiety or sensory sensitivities (via OT/Psych) might be essential for some participants to comfortably engage in community settings.

+For detailed information about social and community participation supports, see our [NDIS Social Community Participation Guide](/blog/ndis-social-community-participation-guide/).

 Finding & Keeping a Job (Category 10 / CB Employment): Many skills crucial for employment, such as time management, organisation, planning, problem-solving, communication, and managing the workplace impact of a disability, can be developed through therapies like OT, Psychology, or Speech Pathology funded under Improved Daily Living.